 Disposing of your company’s outdated inventory also holds value.
 Do you have stock that is never used or sold in the back of your store or in your warehouse?
 Go through your inventory to see if you have outdated products or materials that could be purged, so you can gain valuable storage space.

 Organizing may be as simple as going through your office closet and donating supplies that are no longer needed.
-You may have some older stock that you think may be in demand one day, but ask yourself if you truly think it’s worth the time and money it takes to manage it?
+You may have some older stock that you think might be in demand one day, but ask yourself if you truly think it’s worth the time and money it takes to manage it?

 If you have not already, take some time to see if you can find the right inventory management software for your business.